alexander-turner/.dotfiles/README.md

 3. Installs `neovim` and sets it as default editor.
 Furthermore, sets up `Lazynvim`, which is basically a full-fledged IDE.
 It even has Copilot support.
 (But don't use this for confidential information!)
 ![](https://user-images.githubusercontent.com/292349/213447056-92290767-ea16-430c-8727-ce994c93e9cc.png)
 4. Installs a bunch of nice shortcuts, including `git` aliases (e.g. `git add` -> `ga`).

+This script also creates `~/.extras.fish` and `~/.extras.bash` which are automatically sourced by `config.fish` and `.bashrc`.
+These files are not tracked by the repository.
+Thus, these files are perfect for storing API keys and other information which shouldn't be shown to Github.